ajayragh97/master_thesis/FactorGraphRadarInertialOdometry/Readme.md

 cd eval_scripts
 python3 automate_trajectory_evaluation.py
 ```
+**Note:** The dataset base directory has to be setup un the config.json file.

 ### 2. Generate Drift Leaderboard
 To calculate the KITTI-style drift percentages using `evo`:
 ```bash
 python3 automate_evo_evaluation.py
 ```
+**None:** Change the dataset directory within the python script.

 ---